 I’m fully prepared with everything I need: sturdy walking boots with socks tucked in (in case of biting ants), a raincoat, my much-loved Canon 5D and 70-200 lens, and a banana pinched from breakfast, in case I get hungry on the walk.

-Our guide, 33-year-old Africano, gives us the rules for chimpanzee tracking: keep at least 8 metres away from the animals at all times, don’t attempt to imitate their calls in case you accidentally say the wrong thing and upset them, and don’t bring food – they may try to steal it.
+Our guide, 33-year-old Africano, gives us the rules for chimpanzee tracking in Uganda: keep at least 8 metres away from the animals at all times, don’t attempt to imitate their calls in case you accidentally say the wrong thing and upset them, and don’t bring food – they may try to steal it.
 I’m forced to sacrifice my breakfast banana.